 Mileage is not recorded by the odometer When a unit idles.
 One hour of idling is equal to 25 to 30 miles of driving.

 That’s right!
 30 miles per hour.
 That can really add up when you think about units like vacuum trucks that have PTO time. it really makes you rethink keeping your cab nice and toasty all night at the truck stop.

 It is best to avoid idling when possible but we know it’s not always possible and at that point, we have to keep up with the idle time.

-Some manufactures will log the idle time for you if not you can always keep a paper log.
+Some manufacturers will log the idle time for you if not you can always keep a paper log.
 That way you can get your service work done at the proper time.
-Also, you can replace mile sensitive parts in the engine.
+Also, you can replace mile-sensitive parts in the engine.

 An APU can save your engine

 An APU is an auxiliary power unit.
 This is used mostly for semi-trucks.
 For drivers who either sleep in their truck or idle for very long periods.
 With an APU, you can avoid all that engine killing idle time.